 [ not pictured ]

-The 3rd place winner is Haley Riffle, who is currently student teaching in Finland.
+The 3rd place winner is Haley Riffle, who did her student teaching in Finland.
 Her professor, Dr. Vicki Seeger, accepted the award for her.

 Haley’s action research project was completed in Horace Mann Laboratory School Library to determine how teachers instruct their students to choose library books, how students K-6 grade select their library books, and what observations were noted when students selected their library books.